uvarc/rc-website/content/userinfo/rivanna/slurm.md

 scontrol requeue <jobid>
 ```

-For further information about the squeue command, type `man squeue` on the cluster front-end machine or see the SLURM Documentation.
+For further information about the squeue command, type `man squeue` on the cluster front-end machine or see the Slurm Documentation.

 # Job Arrays